wwivbbs/docs/docs/build_wwiv_5.md

     git clone https://github.com/<em>YOUR-USERNAME</em>/wwiv.git
     ```
 * Navigate to wwiv

+#### Compiling WWIV

+No matter which way you used (source zip or git repository), compiling WWIV is the same.

 * If you want to create a debug version, run ```./debug.sh```
 * run ```cmake . && make``` (don't forget the ".")